hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 ## Issues

-While heterogeneous architectures have allowed us to push the boundaries of science with ever increasing performance, they are not without issue.
+While heterogeneous architectures have allowed us to push the boundaries of science with ever-increasing performance, they are not without issue.
 As we've seen in the previous units, programming accelerator architectures often requires complete re-engineering of applications, using potentially very different programming models.

 Although we can target multiple different CPU architectures from a single programming language, the same is not true with accelerator architectures.
 Each vendor provides a specific programming model for their architectures, with no universally accepted programming model.

-For NVIDIA architectures, CUDA is required; for AMD accelerators, HIP/ROCm is required; while for Intel's upcoming Xe GPUs, Data Parallel C++ (DPC++) will be required.
+For NVIDIA architectures, CUDA is required; for AMD accelerators, HIP/ROCm is required; while for Intel's Xe GPUs, Data Parallel C++ (DPC++) is required.

-This diversity of choice makes it difficult for application designers to target multiple accelerator architectures from a single code base, and means that labs that choose to re-engineer their code run the risk of becoming locked-in to a particular vendor.
+This diversity of choice makes it difficult for application designers to target multiple accelerator architectures from a single code base and means that labs that choose to re-engineer their code run the risk of becoming locked-in to a particular vendor.

 However, there are many ongoing projects that seek to alleviate this issue, by providing a single programming model that is **_portable_** between architectures.
-In this unit we'll take a brief look at some of these programming models.
+In this unit, we'll take a brief look at some of these programming models.

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/9Z5bLxrt-H8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe><br/>